creativcoder/creativcoder.github.io/src/posts/rust-on-arduino-uno.md

 There's a lot going on in the code above!

-First, we create an instance of `Peripheral` which is a list of all peripherals in Uno.
+First, we create an instance of `Peripherals` which is a list of all peripherals in Uno.
 Peripherals are devices that bridge the communication with your chip/cpu with external devices, sensors etc.
 Examples of peripherals would be your timers, counters, serial port etc.
 An embedded processor interacts with a peripheral device through a set of control and status registers.